accesolibre/accesolibre.red/README.md

 Website's source code.

-All under the MIT license and/or Creative Commons Attribution-ShareAlike
+All under the MIT license and/or Creative Commons Attribution.